iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> App runs unnoticeably in the background.
+However, requires constant maintenance.
+If I go more than 2-3 days without monitoring the app, I find that it stops tracking my locations, at which point I need to go back through all intro screens as if I just installed the app (Region, Consent, Home location, etc).
+Back arrow on Android while in the Places You've Visited will also return to the initial menu and require passing through all intro screens again, or app will not resume tracking.
+Should have a warning, and consent/home location should be saved in a more permanent cache.<br> :date: __2020-09-26 21:23:18__

 > Doesn't catch all locations, and it recorded a one hour visit to one store as 12 minutes, then would not allow correction.<br> :date: __2020-09-21 13:10:23__

 > Quit recording anything after about three weeks.<br> :date: __2020-07-26 05:30:54__